isaachowen/fsm/shared_context/building_residue/how_to_host_on_amplify.md

 ## Overview

-Your Network Doodler app is a static web application that consists of:
+Your Network Sketchpad app is a static web application that consists of:
 - Static HTML (`www/index.html`)
 - Bundled JavaScript (`www/built-fsm.js`)
 - A Python build script (`build_fsm.py`)